microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 # pull service config to a certain folder
 # the configuration containers two files: layout.yaml and services-configuration.yaml
-# if <config-folder> already has these files, they will be overrided
+# if <config-folder> already has these files, they will be overridden
 ./paictl.py config pull -o <config-folder>

 # push service config to the cluster